Menna-Ahmed7/Shipping-Company/README.md

  </div>

 # 📖 User Guide
   ## 🔧How To Use

    - &nbsp;First: Prepare your input file with the same format provided above (Also there are some preprepared input and output files provided).
    - &nbsp;Second: Run the program on visual studio 2019 (if you want to use another version check how to retarget the project).
    - &nbsp;Third: Run The Program and write your input file name (with .txt) and the name you want for the output file (with .txt).
    - &nbsp;Only if you are in the interactive mode, press enter to move to the next hour.
- - &nbsp;Congratulations,the program will starts to work now.
+   - &nbsp;Congratulations, the program will starts to work now.

 ## 🧨Important Note